-Ben Boyd Tower is located in the Ben Boyd National Park.
+Ben Boyd Tower is located inside the Beowa National Park near the town of Eden.
 This tower was commissioned by Ben Boyd and you can see his name inscribed on the tower.
 To get to the tower, enjoy a great little walk to the spectacular panoramas of the bay while observing the beautiful Devonian rock formations of the south coast.
 This is a top spot to visit and explore.
-The path to Ben Boyd Tower is not too far for young children to walk, although there are longer hikes in Ben Boyd National Park for adventure seekers.
+The path to Ben Boyd Tower is not too far for young children to walk, although there are longer hikes in Beowa National Park for adventure seekers.

-There are two short walks to lookouts points that provide breathtaking views.
+There are two short walks to lookout points that provide breathtaking views.
 During whale season, you can spot some activity.
 It is worth the visit!

 Ben Boyd Tower

 Address: Edrom NSW 2551, Australia

 Come and enjoy Merimbula with the entire family